 Looking for sights, sounds, and history?
 Watch these clips for more on the meetup of water, science, and history.

-Downstream is made possible in part by a Cultural and Historical Support Grant from the Pennsylvania Historical and Museum Commission.
-Additional support has been provided by the Alafi Family Foundation, and through a Science Initiative Grant from the Society for Analytical Chemists of Pittsburgh and the Spectroscopy Society of Pittsburgh Downstream is also made possible by the support of lending institutions including the Academy of Natural Sciences of Drexel University, the Delaware River Basin Commission, the Independence Seaport Museum, and the Philadelphia Water Department.
+Downstream was made possible in part by a Cultural and Historical Support Grant from the Pennsylvania Historical and Museum Commission.
+Additional support was provided by the Alafi Family Foundation, and through a Science Initiative Grant from the Society for Analytical Chemists of Pittsburgh and the Spectroscopy Society of Pittsburgh.
+Downstream was also made possible by the support of lending institutions including the Academy of Natural Sciences of Drexel University, the Delaware River Basin Commission, the Independence Seaport Museum, and the Philadelphia Water Department.